Ingovd/yauss/README.md

 To scale up the system, all services can be scaled individually (either horizontally or vertically).
 The yauss service is designed so that many instances can run in parallel behind a reverse-proxy.
+Since yauss only depends on the key store api, the key store itself can be scaled by a simple prefix-sharding strategy.